Notes on the Gospel according to Matthew, Chapter 5

 One of the most debated issues is over the exception to the ban on divorce, which the KJV translates as “saving for the cause of fornication.”
 At the time of first century, Iudaea Province, Pharisaic Judaism was divided between two major sects.
 The dominant teaching was that of Rabbi Hillel HaGadol (r.a.), who taught that divorce could be granted on a wide array of grounds, even because a wife burnt a dinner.
 Rabbi Shammai (r.a.) took a more conservative opinion, arguing that only adultery was valid grounds for divorce.
 Current mainstream theories of the Synoptic Gospels are that they are based upon a single writer whose original verse is that of Mark, with Matthew being the most intended to communicate with the Jewish community.
 Some scholars feel that Matthew endorses the view of Rabbi Shammai (r.a.) over Rabbi Hillel (r.a.), and arguing for the adultery only rule.

-Following their reading of the verse, Protestant churches give prominence to the Gospel according Matthew over Mark and Luke and accepted adultery as a valid grounds for divorce.
+Following their reading of the verse, Protestant churches give prominence to the Gospel according to Matthew over Mark and Luke and accepted adultery as valid grounds for divorce.
 They also often believe that an innocent divorcee can freely remarry afterwards.
-For many centuries there was debate over this issue in the Roman Catholic Church, with major thinkers such as Augustine of Hippo supporting adultery as a valid reason for divorce.
+For many centuries, there was debate over this issue in the Roman Catholic Church, with major thinkers such as Augustine of Hippo supporting adultery as a valid reason for divorce.
 However, at the Council of Trent in 1563, the indissolubility of marriage was added to the canon law.
-Since that day Catholic doctrine has been that divorce is unacceptable, but the separation of spouses can be permitted.
+Since that day, Catholic doctrine has been that divorce is unacceptable, but the separation of spouses can be permitted.
 The official Catholic position remains that there are no valid reasons for divorce.
 The Eastern Orthodox churches have also accepted this verse as allowing for divorce for adultery and more reasons.
 The Orthodox faith has also generally allowed remarriage after a divorce.

 The verse is important in that it gives a clear argument against divorce.
 At a time when only a man could initiate a divorce, Jesus (a.s.) makes it clear that while the divorce may not adversely affect him, it is forbidden because it forces his wife into sin.
 In this era, a woman had few legal rights.
 She was dependent on her husband for survival.
 It was thus assumed that a divorced woman would always remarry.
 It was thus meant as a mercy.
 However, they had to wait until the time of Islam before women had full rights.